OrcaSlicer/OrcaSlicer_WIKI/material_settings/multimaterial/material_multimaterial.md

 ## Tool change parameters with single extruder

 These settings control filament loading and unloading for single-extruder multimaterial systems (where multiple filaments are fed to a single hotend).
-They govern how much filament is primed or purged on the wipe tower, the speeds used during load/unload phases, delays for flexible materials, cooling-move behaviour, stamping and the ramming routine.
+They govern how much filament is primed or purged on the wipe tower, the speeds used during load/unload phases, delays for flexible materials, cooling-move behavior, stamping and the ramming routine.
 Proper tuning reduces cross-contamination between filaments and improves tool-change reliability.

 ### Loading speed at the start